 Over the past year, the Tommy Hilfiger fashion shows have provided the brand the chance to shift their focus to social networks and go full throttle with digital.

 Now it’s time to go back and review some key actions the brand has done to make the switch to digital possible:

 The Social Concierge

-Their Spring / Summer 2014 fashion show is a good example for how they are approaching influencers.
+Their Spring / Summer 2014 fashion show is a good example of how they are approaching influencers.

-Their 25 person back office is dedicated full time before, during and after the runways to respond to requests from journalists in real time, all of which fits perfectly in this changing fashion show environment … Journalists and bloggers are being literally flooded with press releases and press kits and they need to get specific and personalized responses all in a very short time frame.
+Their 25 person back-office is dedicated full time before, during and after the runways to respond to requests from journalists in real-time, all of which fit perfectly in this changing fashion show environment … Journalists and bloggers are being literally flooded with press releases and press kits and they need to get specific and personalized responses all in a very short time frame.

 By combining the strengths of influencer marketing (through partnerships with 20 well-known Instagrammers) with the Tommy Hilfiger website fan base, the brand was able to reward its most loyal fans by providing them free access to the fashion show.
-This marketing strategy has boosted its traffic on both mobile and social networks, but has especially enhanced their brand awareness by promoting proactive participation as well as providing access to all the brand’s consumers / followers.
+This marketing strategy has boosted its traffic on both mobile and social networks but has especially enhanced its brand awareness by promoting proactive participation as well as providing access to all the brand’s consumers/followers.

 Since founding my brand, I have been inspired by a wide range of influences outside fashion – music, art, architecture, and entertainment.
 This season I am pleased to welcome a fresh point of view to the show experience and show the world of fashion through a new lens by introducing the ‘First-Timers’ digital program.” – Tommy Hilfiger